i-doit/knowledge-base/docs/en/i-doit-add-ons/checkmk2/index.md

 -   Logging has been extended and now also includes the logging of HTTP requests and responses to/from Checkmk.
 -   New parameters for logging:
     -   `check_mk.logging.enableLogging: true|false`: Enables logging of Checkmk responses/requests (disabled by default).
     -   `check_mk.logging.logFilePath: "/log/path"`: Directory in which the log files are saved.
 One log file is created per call.
-The directory must be readable and writable for the user running Checkmk2 (e.g. www-data).
+The directory must be readable and writable for the user running Checkmk 2 (e.g. www-data).
     -   An example configuration can be viewed with `idoitcmk print-example-config`.

 ### Bugfixes/further adjustments